JNPRAutomate/automated_junos_configuration_changes_with_appformix_saltstack/README.md

 The Salt Junos proxy has some requirements (```junos-eznc``` python library and other dependencies).
 Install on the master or on a minion the dependencies to use a SaltStack proxy for Junos.
+You need to install these dependencies on each node (master/minion) that will run a junos proxy daemon(s).

 You need one junos proxy daemon per device.
 Start one junos proxy daemon per device.